 - Glue small ornaments onto the wreath as desired using hot glue.

 - Using hairspray, spray the wreath very well.
 You can also do this step before adding lights and ornaments if desired.
-I liked the texture the hairspray left on the glass ornaments however, that is personal preference.
+I liked the texture of the hairspray left on the glass ornaments however, that is a personal preference.

 - Hang the wreath on a door using a wreath hanger.